danielstjules/redislock/README.md

 ## Installation

-Using npm, you can install redislock with `npm install redislock`.
+Using npm, you can install redislock with `npm install ioredis-lock -S`.
 You can also require it as a dependency in your `package.json` file:

 ```
 "dependencies": {
-    "redislock": "*"
+    "ioredis-lock": "*"
 }
 ```